classgraph/classgraph/README.md

 public List<String> getNamesOfClassesWithAnnotationsAnyOf(
     final String... annotationNames)

+// (b) Get names of annotations that have the specified meta-annotation

 public List<String> getNamesOfAnnotationsWithMetaAnnotation(
     final Class<?> metaAnnotation)

 public List<String> getNamesOfAnnotationsWithMetaAnnotation(
     final String metaAnnotationName)

-// (b) Get the annotations and meta-annotations on a class or
+// (c) Get the annotations and meta-annotations on a class or interface,
-// interface, or the meta-annotations on an annotation
+// or the meta-annotations on an annotation.
+This is more powerful than
+// Class.getAnnotations(), because it also returns meta-annotations.

 public List<String> getNamesOfAnnotationsOnClass(
     Class<?> classOrInterface)